k0fin/nse-cli/README.md

    *os
    *glob

- -The following 3rd party dependency is implemented in nse-cliL *python-nmap
+ -The following 3rd party dependency is implemented in nse-cli:
+   *python-nmap

 ## Usage